WVURAIL/gr-radio_astro/docs/transient_benchtesting/README.md

 * The signal after being throttled is turned back into a vector with a length of the number of frequency channels.
 The vector stream is then run through another stream to vector block to turn it into a matrix.
  * The new length of the matrix is the number of time samples by frequency channels that we want.
 The number of time channels is found two ways.
   * If running from a file, then the number of channels is ![\frac{number\_of\_data\_points\_in\_the\_file}{vector\_length* decimation\_in\_integrate block}](https://latex.codecogs.com/gif.latex?%5Cfrac%7Bnumber%5C_of%5C_data%5C_points%5C_in%5C_the%5C_file%7D%7Bvector%5C_length*%20decimation%5C_in%5C_integrate%20block%7D)
   * If running live data, then there is no *size* of a file.
-Instead, find a number that is significantly larger than the display integration variable (usually an order of magnitude greater).
-From this approximation of the period, multiply the value by the number of periods desired in one `"file".
-This is then the number of samples of your "file".
+Instead, take the sample rate and multiply it by the size of what you want a "file" to be.
+This gives the number of data points.
 * The signal is then intriduced to the dedispersed block, which has multiple parameters ![](dedisperse_block.png)
  * `stat_dm` is the starting dm that will be observed at.
  * `end_dm`  is the last DMs that will be observed at.